 Reprimand.
 Written notification to a student outlining the nature of his or her misconduct and the implications of further misconduct.
 A student who has received a reprimand is permitted to continue at AU.

 Re-registration.
-If you fail, or fail to complete a course, AU permits you to re-register.
-You are permitted one registration and one re-registration in each individualized study course.
+If a student fails, or fails to complete a course, AU permits a student to re-register.
+Students are permitted one registration and one re-registration in each individualized study course.

 Residency.
 The minimum number of AU credits that must be completed to fulfill a program’s requirements.